Darlington Nagbe: Portland Timbers

+2011 season

-Nagbe was selected by Portland Timbers in the first round (second overall) of the 2011 MLS SuperDraft.
-After missing the first couple of weeks of the season due to injury, Nagbe made his professional debut on April 2, 2011 in a 1–1 draw with New England Revolution.
-Nagbe scored his first goal with a volley, which was eventually named the 2011 MLS goal of the year, in a 2–1 loss to Sporting Kansas City on July 2, 2011.
+After signing a Generation Adidas contract to forgo his remaining year of college eligibility, Nagbe was selected by Portland Timbers in the first round (second overall) of the 2011 MLS SuperDraft.
+After missing the first few weeks of the season due to hernia surgery, Nagbe made his professional debut on April 2, 2011, in a 1–1 draw against the New England Revolution.
+Nagbe scored his first goal in Major League Soccer with a volley, which was eventually named the 2011 MLS Goal of the Year, in a 2–1 loss to Sporting Kansas City on July 2, 2011.

+2012 season

+Nagbe would score the first brace of his career, coming against Real Salt Lake on March 12.
+Nagbe's next three goals would come in successive games, as he ended the 2012 season with six total goals.
+He struggled to find a true role in the direct attacking system deployed by the Timbers, but was mostly deployed as an attacking midfielder.

+2013 season

-On January 8, 2013, Nagbe was reunited with his coach at Akron, Caleb Porter, after Porter was officially hired by Portland.
-Nagbe finished the 2013 season with nine goals, the highest total with Portland.
-He also scored once in the postseason, the first postseason appearance in Portland's history, in the first leg against rivals Seattle Sounders.
+On January 8, Nagbe was reunited with his coach at Akron, Caleb Porter, after Porter was officially hired by Portland.
+Nagbe finished the 2013 season with 11 goals scored across all competitions, playing mainly on the left wing.
+Highlights include four goals scored against FC Dallas across four matches, as well as a goal in the postseason—Portland's first postseason appearance—in the first leg of the quarter-finals against rivals Seattle Sounders FC.
 After the season, Nagbe was awarded with the individual Fair Play Award, after committing only eight fouls and receiving one yellow card in 2,848 minutes of regular-season play.

+2014 season

+The 2014 season saw Nagbe spend the majority of his time on the right wing and ended the year with two total goals, the first goal coming as a game-tying goal in the 93rd minute of a U.S. Open Cup match with Seattle Sounders FC, and the second goal coming on the last day of the season against FC Dallas.
+He would set a career high in assists with seven.

+2015 season

-Nagbe was a part of Portland's MLS Cup campaign in 2015, starting all but one game that season.
-He received the Fair Play Award for the second time in his career, committing only 11 fouls, and not receiving any bookings, which he also accomplished in 2014.
+Nagbe was a part of Portland's MLS Cup-winning campaign in 2015 and started the year playing as an attacking midfielder covering for Diego Valeri, who was recovering from an ACL tear.
+After Valeri's return to fitness, Nagbe returned to the wings, before moving into a more central role permanently during the last three games of the regular season—a move that saw him score three of his five total goals.
+He also received the Fair Play Award for the second time in his career, committing only 11 fouls and receiving no bookings.